-- panelist resume, knowledge, experience, and active involvement in arts and culture
+- Panelist resume, knowledge, experience, and active involvement in arts and culture

-- panelist experience with the panel process
+- Panelist experience with the panel process

-- panelist availability
+- Panelist availability

-- geographic representation
+- Geographic representation

-- minority representation
+- Minority representation

-- conflicts of interest
+- Conflicts of interest

-diverse aesthetic, institutional, and cultural viewpoints
+- Diverse aesthetic, institutional, and cultural viewpoints

 KAC is always seeking panelist nominations.
 Anyone may nominate a panelist (themselves or someone else) at any time by contacting KAC or through the Nomination Form.
-Panelists may serve on a specific panel for up to 3 consecutive years.
-Panelists serve on a volunteer basis.
+Panelists may serve on a specific panel for up to three consecutive years.
+Panelists are volunteers.